joyboseroy/telekg-agent/README.md

 ```

 The whole repository is designed so that `python main.py --dry-run --eval`
-and `python -m telekg.kpi_eval` work with just `numpy` installed — every
+and `python -m telekg.kpi_eval` work with just `numpy` installed, and
+`demo_telecom_graph.py` works with nothing installed at all — every other
-other dependency is there to upgrade quality (a real graph, a real LLM,
+dependency is there to upgrade quality (a real graph, a real LLM, semantic
-semantic retrieval, real pretraining), not to make the thing run at all.
+retrieval, real pretraining), not to make the thing run at all.

 ---